kryptx/palmetto/README.md

 A string of data provided by a user to a PIP, such as a name or e-mail address.
 There are standard IVs and you may create any additional IVs that you wish.
 It is expected that custom IVs be prefixed with a namespace that will guarantee they will remain unique.

 ### Palmetto Authentication Request
-A request to a Resource Server including a Palmetto ID, signaling that the user wants to provide identifying information.
+A request to a Resource Server including an Authorization header that contains `Palmetto` followed by a Palmetto ID, signaling that the user wants to provide identifying information.
 In this document, may be referred to as an "authentication request".

 ### Palmetto Authorization Request
-A request to a PIP to prompt the user to authorize the release of data, likely for the purpose of authentication.
+A request from the User Agent to the user's dedicated `/authorize` endpoint which will prompt the user to authorize the release of data, or if no data is requested, to simply authenticate.
 In this document, may be referred to as an "authorization request".

 ## Components